geobolivia/website/en/documentation/rfc.rst

 .. _`georchestra.en.documentation.rfc`:

 ====================
-Gestion des RFC
+RFC managment
 ====================

-Cette section détaille le fonctionnement des RFC (*Request For Comment*).
-Les RFC sont des propositions formalisées pour proposer des modifications majeures au projet geOrchestra.

-Exemples de modifications qui font l'objet de RFC (voir plus bas pour une liste plus précise) :
+This section describes the operation of the RFC (Request For Comment * *).
+RFCs are formalized proposals in order to propose major changes to the geOrchestra project.

+Examples of changes which can that are RFC subject (see below for detailed list) :

-* fonctionnalités majeures ;
+* major features ;
-* ré-architecture du code ;
+* code re-architecture ;
-* améliorations du processus communautaire ;
+* community process improvements;
-* propriété intellectuelle.
+* intellectual property.

-Comment cela fonctionne
+How it works ?
 =========================
-Le cycle de vie d'une RFC est celle-ci :

-1. le développeur a l'intention de réaliser une modification importante ;
-2. il communique sur la liste (voir :ref:`georchestra.en.community.index`) avec la communauté sur les modifications ; tout le monde peut commenter les propositions sur la liste, mais seuls les voix des membres du PSC seront comptées.
+This is the RFC life cycle :

+1. the developer intends to make a significant change ;
+2. he communicates on the list (see :ref:`georchestra.en.community.index`) with community about changes ; everyone can comment proposals on the list, but only the PSC members votes will be counted ;
-3. le développeur réalise les modifications du code ;
+3. the developer makes changes to the code ;
-4. il écrit une RFC pour détailler ses modifications et ses conséquences ;
-5. le PSC vote la RFC.
-Les propositions doivent être disponibles pour examen pendant au moins deux jours ouvrables avant qu'une décision finale puisse être faite.
-6. si la RFC est acceptée, le développeur commite le code ou réalise le patch nécessaire et rédige ou modifie la documentation.
+4. he writes an RFC detailing its changes and its consequences ;
+5. the PSC vote RFC.
+Proposals must be available for review for at least two days before a final decision can be made.
+6. if the RFC is approved, the developer commits Code or patch necessary and make or change the documentation.

 Vote d'une RFC
 ===============